danujamayadunne/Gemini-Audio-Summerizer/README.md

 run npm dev

 ### Contributing
-Contributions are welcome!
+Contributions are welcome.
 Please open issues or submit pull requests to improve the app.

-- The follow-up fuction is not developed yet.

 ### License
 This project is licensed under the MIT License.